At our photography exhibition

 a Salaam Bombay arts competition.

-Students from over 32 schools showcased their talents in theatre,
+Students from over 32 secondary schools showcased their talents in theatre,

 dance and music.
 The winners were awarded with 18 months of free training